Quillen (co)homology of divided power algebras over an operad: Recollections on divided power algebras

 \section{Recollections on divided power algebras}

-In this section, we review the general notion of a divided power algebra over an operad $\P$, which are also called $\Gamma(\P)$-algebras, due to Fresse \cite{Fresse00}.
+In this section, we review the general notion of a divided power algebra over an operad $\P$, also called a $\Gamma(\P)$-algebra, due to Fresse \cite{Fresse00}.
 Throughout this article, we use the characterisation of divided power algebras in terms of monomial operations due to the third author \cite{Ikonicoff20}.
 We rely heavily on the notation introduced in \cite{Ikonicoff20} for those operations, and operations on partitions of integers.

-Recall that an operad $\P$ is a sequence $\{\P(n)\}_{n\in\N}$ such that for all $n$, $\P(n)$ is an $\F$-linear representation of the symmetric group $\∑_n$ on $n$ letters.
-An operad is called reduced when $\P(0)=0$, and Fresse showed the following: \begin{prop}[\cite{Fresse00}*{\S 1.1.18}] For a reduced operad $\P$, the endofunctor $\Gamma(\P)$ in vector spaces defined on objects by:
+Recall that an operad $\P$ is (in particular) a sequence of $\F$-vector spaces $\{\P(n)\}_{n\in\N}$ such that $\P(n)$ has a right action of $\Sy_n$, the symmetric group on $n$ letters.
+An operad is called \Def{reduced} when $\P(0)=0$, and Fresse showed the following: \begin{prop}[\cite{Fresse00}*{\S 1.1.18}] For a reduced operad $\P$, the endofunctor $\Gamma(\P)$ in vector spaces defined on objects by: